vamsi-op/privacy-analyzer/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at <INSERT_CONTACT_EMAIL>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers via GitHub issues.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project maintainers are obligated to maintain confidentiality with regard to the